lightscapevr/website/markdown/getting-started-quest.md

   as an order of magnitude.

-* On Quest 2/Pro, with VR Sketch 18 or later, you should get smooth results up to around 600'000 faces (again, as an order of magnitude).
+* On Quest 2/Pro, with VR Sketch 18 or later, you should get smooth results up to 500'000 or 600'000 faces (again, as an order of magnitude).

 In VR, you can check the rendering speed (images computed per seconds) in the Settings dialog.
 The normal rendering speed of the Quest is 72